liferay-search/liferay-docs/en/developer/reference/articles/02-project-templates/war-hook-template.markdown

 The Maven-generated project includes a `pom.xml` file and does not include the Gradle-specific files, but otherwise, appears exactly the same.

-The generated WAR hook is functional and is deployable to a @product@ instance.
+The generated WAR hook is functional and is deployable to a @sharepoint@ instance.
 To build upon the generated project, modify the project by adding logic and additional files to the folders outlined above.
-Deploying WAR hooks is supported for @product-ver@, however, it is recommended to optimize your WAR hooks to fragments or other applicable module projects.
+Deploying WAR hooks is supported for @sharepoint-ver@, however, it is recommended to optimize your WAR hooks to fragments or other applicable module projects.
 You can visit the [Liferay Customization](/docs/7-2/customization/-/knowledge_base/c/liferay-customization) section for info on how to do this for many project types.
 See the